The card machine market is denser than ever, meaning fees are more competitive and contracts more suitable for small businesses.

 Rental

-You can buy a cheap card reader without commitment, monthly costs or requirement for a minimum sales volume.
+You can buy a cheap card reader without commitment, monthly costs or minimum sales volume requirements.
 These are “pay as you go” where you use it as little or much as needed, without cancellation charges if you stop using it.

 Instead, extra tools for online and in-person payments are available.
-Many of these features are by default free, but you can, for instance, subscribe to more advanced point of sales (POS) systems.
+Many of these features are free, but you can, for instance, subscribe to more advanced point of sale (POS) systems.

 Renting a terminal means you’re paying a monthly fee to use a card machine.
-It is often the better option for tailored fees and quality of service and hardware.
+It’s often better for tailored fees and quality of service and hardware.
 But it also means you’re stuck in the contract until cancelled.

 You may pay a lower monthly cost with a longer commitment, which is something stable businesses with enough certainty about the future can consider.